bmsherman/LinAlg/README.md

 functional manner.
 Its interface is very much in the spirit of the Haskell library [hmatrix](http://hackage.haskell.org/package/hmatrix).
+Array sizes are reflected statically in the types.

-Backends exist (packaged separately) to execute these computations on the CPU (using [hmatrix](http://hackage.haskell.org/package/hmatrix)) or on the GPU (using bindings to CUBLAS and MAGMA).
+Backends exist to execute these computations on the CPU (using [hmatrix](http://hackage.haskell.org/package/hmatrix)) or on the GPU (using bindings to CUBLAS and MAGMA).